terraform-provider-openstack/terraform-provider-openstack/docs/resources/images_image_v2.md

 * `decompress` - (Optional) If true, this provider will decompress downloaded image before uploading it to OpenStack.
 Decompression algorithm is chosen by checking "Content-Type" or `Content-Disposition` header to detect the filename extension.
-Supported algorithm are: gzip, bzip2 and xz.
+Supported algorithms are: gzip, bzip2, xz and zst.
   Defaults to false.
 Changing this creates a new Image.

 ## Attributes Reference